KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 - The file `kali_mirrors` lists all the mirrors for which apt-cacher-ng will cache the requests.
 In this list, there should be at least the mirror that you used with the command `sbuild-createchroot` above.
 - The file `backends_kali` lists the mirror that apt-cacher-ng will actually use to download packages.
 You should set it to a mirror that is close to you.

-Finally, we just need to add a line of configuration inside our chroot, so that apt is configured to use the proxy.
+Finally, we just need to add a line of configuration inside our chroot, so that apt is configured to use the proxy:

 ```console
 kali@kali:~$ sudo sbuild-shell source:kali-dev-amd64-sbuild